 - Therapy (Physiotherapy, speech therapy and occupational therapy)

-For more information, schedule a free consult with the Homage Care Advisory Team and they will reach out to you within 48-hours.
+For more information, schedule a free consult with the Homage Care Advisory Team and they will reach out to you with more information.

 11 foods to eat after surgery

-Besides the foods you need to avoid after surgery, a post-surgery diet also requires that we talk about foods that’ll help you heal quickly.
+Besides the foods you need to avoid after surgery, a post-surgery diet also requires foods that’ll help you heal quickly.
 So, what should you eat after surgery?

 1. Clear and full fluids